SCTCoding/Useful-Stuff/README.md

 May not be the prettiest thing, but it works.
 On the host machine make sure to install the Kernel Development Kit and run: target create $KDK file and then copy the command script and run that too.
 Last but not least make sure you know the IP of the VM so you can run kdp-remote $IP in time for the NMI script to trigger the catch.

 Usual caveats apply about what will and will not work debugger interaction-wise.

+## Multi-Disk Erase Script.sh
+This is just a quick script for erasing multiple drives on a Mac quickly.
+Default is 3 pass-wipe.
+This can be made more interactive.
+I just tossed it together because I needed it.
+Feel free to improve.